 A company's board of directors is legally responsible for managing the company.
 In principle, the board of directors reports to the shareholders and represents their interests.
 In practice, however, there is much variation in director quality and the extent to which they serve shareholders' interests.

-Many of the concerns about boards come from the director selection process, which has been a source of debate since at least Berle and Means (1932).2 The selection process for directors is one of the most important yet least studied questions in corporate governance.
-Despite the checks and balances built into a public corporation's governance system, the CEO often controls the selection of new directors.3 In practice, appointed directors are almost always supporters of the CEO and his policies.
+Many of the concerns about boards come from the director selection process, which has been a source of debate since at least Berle and Means (1932).
+The selection process for directors is one of the most important yet least studied questions in corporate governance.
 Aside from occasional proxy contests, shareholders have virtually no control over the choice of the directors whose mandate is to represent their interests.

 In this paper, we consider a potential alternative approach to selecting directors: one that uses algorithms that rely on data on firms, current board members, and the attributes of potential directors, to identify the quality of directors being considered for a given firm's board.
-Because boards must make predictions for how potential nominees would perform, the selection of directors is essentially a prediction problem.
+Because boards must make predictions about the way that potential nominees will perform, the selection of directors is essentially a prediction problem.
 And while "traditional" econometrics is typically designed for estimating structural parameters and drawing causal inferences, machine learning algorithms are substantially better at making predictions.
-They are designed to maximize out of sample predictive accuracy by avoiding overfitting and by not being constrained by specific parametric assumptions or restrained in the number of covariates.
-Because there is no one size fits all "good" governance, many covariates potentially matter and interact in non-linear ways
+These algorithms are designed to maximize out-of-sample predictive accuracy by avoiding overfitting and by not being constrained by specific parametric assumptions or restrained in the number of covariates.
+They are particularly useful in applications when there is no clear guidance for how to build expectations.
+Because there is no one size fits all "good" governance, many covariates potentially matter and interact in non-linear ways when predicting director performance, which is the reason we wish to rely on a rigorous data-driven model selection that produces more accurate predictions.